 A manufacturing company that had an aging product line with one major, and several minor customers, was looking to identify its KPIs.

 They decided that they needed to develop some new products and to find some new customers so that they were less dependant on one major customer.
-They also identified that their product costs were high compared to their competitors.
+More so, they also identified that their product costs were high compared to their competitors.

 They decided on the following KPIs